ASPP/pelita/template/README.md

 Pelita is a PacMan™ like game.
 Two teams each of two bots are placed in a maze with food pellets.
 The maze is split into two parts, the left one belongs to the team on the left (the blue team), the right one belongs to the team on the right (the red team).
 When a bot is in its own homezone it is a ghost.
 A ghost can defend its own food pellets by killing the enemies.
 When a bot is in its enemy's homezone it is a pacman and can eat the enemy's food.
 The rules:

-- **eating food**: when a bot eats a food pellet, the food pellet is permanently removed from the maze and **one point** is scored for the bot's team
+- **eating food**: when a bot eats a food pellet, the food pellet is permanently removed from the maze and **one point** is scored for the bot's team.

-- **eating enemies**: when a ghost eats an enemy pacman, the eaten pacman is immediately reset to its starting position and **5 points** are scored for the ghost's team
+- **eating enemies**: when a ghost eats an enemy pacman, the eaten pacman is immediately reset to its starting position and **5 points** are scored for the ghost's team.

-- **observation**: bots can see their enemies' positions only when the enemies are within a distance of **5** squares.
-If the enemies are further away than that, their position is noisy (more details [below](#is-noisy)).
+- **enemy position**: bots can know their enemies' exact positions only when the enemies are within a distance of **5** squares.
+If the enemies are further away than that, the bots have access only to a noisy position (more details [below](#is-noisy)).

-- **timeout**: each bot has **3** seconds to return a valid move.
-If it doesn't return in time or if the move returned is illegal, a random move is executed instead and a timeout is recorded.
-After 5 timeouts the team is disqualified and loses the game.
+- **timeouts**: each bot has **3** seconds to return a valid move.
+If it doesn't return in time a random legal move is executed instead and an error is recorded.

+- **illegal moves**: if a bot returns an illegal move, a random legal move is executed instead and an error is recorded.

+- **errors**: each team can commit a maximum of 4 errors.
+At the 5th error the team is disqualified and the game is over.
+Errors are either illegal moves or timeouts.

+- **fatal errors**: if a bot raises an Exception, the team is immediately disqualified and the game is over.

-- **game over**: the game ends when one team eats all of its enemy's food pellets or after **300** rounds.
+- **game over**: the game ends when one team eats all of its enemy's food pellets or after **300** rounds or if a team is disqualified.

-- **winning**: the team with the highest score after game over wins the game, regardless of which team finished the food.
+- **the winner**: the team with the highest score after game over wins the game, regardless of which team finished the food.
+A team also wins if the opponent team is disqualified, regardless of the score.

 ## Your task